openvax/mhcflurry/README.md

   A0201  SIINFEKL  6029.084473     4474.103253      7771.297702
 ```

-The predictions returned are affinities (KD) in nM.
-The `prediction_low` and
-`prediction_high` fields give the 5-95 percentile predictions across the models
-in the ensemble.

-## Training your own models

 See the [class1_allele_specific_models.ipynb](https://github.com/hammerlab/mhcflurry/blob/master/examples/class1_allele_specific_models.ipynb)
-notebook for an overview of the Python API.
+notebook for an overview of the Python API, including fitting your own predictors.

 ## Details on the downloadable models